nl4opt/nl4opt.github.io/pages/rules.md

 - Participants may not expand the dataset manually since the focus of this competition is to work with a smaller dataset.
 However, intelligent data augmentation or open-sourced datasets to pre-train the transformers or language models are permitted.

 - The organizers will inspect the data reader/loader provided by the participants.

+- You may **not** use the dev set for training as part of the goal of this competition is to evaluate how well each approach generalizes to an unseen domain.

+  - The winning submissions will be inspected and tested for reproducibility to ensure that the dev set was not utilized for training purposes